wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

 ### Optical Team

 #### Designing the filters
 We began by reading the the signal from the treasure board onto the oscilloscope, to get a sense of what the signal be need to be detecting is.
-We adjusted the oscilloscope's sensitivity and range until we got the reading shown below:
+We adjusted the trasure's frequency oscilloscope's sensitivity and range until we got the reading shown below:
 ![alt text](Lab2pics/7kHz.png)